 Why does my cat make a “grimace” when smelling something strong?

 This is known as the Flehmen response.
-Your cat isn’t necessarily disgusted; they are using a specialized organ in the roof of their mouth to “analyze” the scent.
-It allows them to process complex chemical information that a human nose simply can’t detect.
+Your cat isn’t necessarily disgusted; they’re using a specialized organ in the roof of their mouth to “analyze” the scent in more detail than their nose alone allows.

 Do cats hate the smell of their own litter box?

 Absolutely.
 Because a cat’s sense of smell is 14 times stronger than ours, a box that smells slightly “off” to you is unbearable for them.
-A dirty litter box is the most common reason for behavioral issues and “accidents” around the house.
+A dirty litter box is one of the most common causes of behavioral issues and “accidents” around the house.